UsabilityDynamics/node-rabbit-service/readme.md

 ## Service Instance Events

- - connection
- - connection:success
- - connection:error
+ - service.started
- - error
+ - service.error

 ## Command Line Usage
 When the Node.js module is installed globally using NPM several CLI commands become available.
 If the module was not installed globally you may run `npm link` from within the module.

- - rabbitmq-client-start: Start RabbitMQ Client using default settings extended by command-line arguments.
+ - rabbitmq-client-start: Start RabbitMQ Service using default settings extended by command-line arguments.
- - rabbitmq-client-stop: Stop currently running instance of RabbitMQ Client and RabbitMQ.
+ - rabbitmq-client-stop: Stop currently running instance of RabbitMQ Service and RabbitMQ.
  - rabbitmq-client-status: Get status of service - used to check if running.
- - rabbitmq-client-restart: Restarts currently running instance of RabbitMQ Client and RabbitMQ.
+ - rabbitmq-client-restart: Restarts currently running instance of RabbitMQ Service and RabbitMQ.
  - rabbitmq-client-console: Enable console for interfacing with an instance.
+ - rabbitmq-client-install: Daemonize RabbitMQ Service.

 ## Schemas
 The schemas are stored in static/schemas and are used for various things, most importantly validation of settings.

+## Development

+ - grunt build
+ - grunt clean:build
+ - grunt clean:release

 ## License